vegaprotocol/specs/specs/0000-multisig_control_spec.md

 ### MultisigControl Smart Contract
 * MultisigControl smart contract is deployed to Ethereum testnet (Ropsten)
 * Set Threshold
-  * A valid signature bundle, threshold (in hundredths of %), and unused nonce can be passed to `set_threshold` function to set the approval threshold in hundredths of a percent (`TODO: check this mechanism/math`)
+  * A valid signature bundle, threshold (in tenths of %), and unused nonce can be passed to `set_threshold` function to set the approval threshold in hundredths of a percent (`TODO: check this mechanism/math`)
   * A successful call to `set_threshold` emits `ThresholdSet` event
   * Subsequent calls to `get_current_threshold()` returns updated threshold value
   * An invalid signature passed to `set_threshold` function is rejected